Neekyar/Leetcode/README.md

 # Leetcode
-Solving LeetCode problem on daily basis
+Solving LeetCode problem in python on daily basis